 “And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, “which,” He said, “you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
 Therefore, when they had come together, they asked Him, saying, “Lord, will You at this time restore the kingdom to Israel?”
 And He said to them, “It is not for you to know times or seasons which the Father has put in His own authority.
 But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”

 “Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.
 And while they looked steadfastly toward heaven as He went up, behold, two men stood by them in white apparel, who also said, “Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven.”
 (Acts 1:4-11)

 Therefore, your resurrection body already exists (if you know Jesus):

-2. Your new bodies is disease free, tangible, fully functional homes for spirit and soul.
+2. Your new body is disease-free, tangible, fully functional home for spirit and soul.
 No sin, no sickness, no disease, self-renewing.

 3. Resurrection bodies are apparently capable of time travel.
 This is a difficult subject for secular science, confined as science is to very limited spatial and time dimensions.
 Flights of fancy and fairy tales from SciFi miss the mark as well.